-Each session will seek to cover: a) main problems still needing to be resolved; b) priority/target populations; c) interventions used/not used.
+Each session will seek to cover: a) main problems still needing to be resolved; b) priority/target populations; c)

+interventions used/not used.
 Students will examine solutions at the local, national, and international level, including policy impact on programs, public health interventions, and public health practices.

-139458 Theories of Behavior Change
+Theories of Behavior Change

+Subject: Catalog Nbr:

 NUTB 0211

-2016 SPRG Primary Sara Folta sara.folta@tufts.edu
+2015 SPRG Primary Sara Folta sara.folta@tufts.edu

 This course explores the theories of behavior change most commonly used in nutrition and public health.
 Includes an examination of several individual-based, social-based, organization-based and eco-social theories, including the Health Belief Model, the Theory of Planned Behavior, the Trans-theoretical Model, Decision-Making, Social Support, Social Learning Theory, and Diffusion of Innovations.
 Understanding and being able to apply these theories will help researchers and practitioners design program interventions based on psychological, biological, social, cultural and organizational frameworks.
-Prerequisites: Graduate standing or instructor consent.

-139459 Interpreting Nutrition Evidence Subject: Catalog Nbr:
+139459 Interpreting Nutrition Evidence

+Subject: Catalog Nbr:

 NUTC 0230

-2016 SPRG Primary Adela Hruby Adela.Hruby@tufts.edu
+2015 SPRG Primary Adela Hruby Adela.Hruby@tufts.edu

 This course will familiarize students with the terms and tools required to navigate the scientific literature and dissect the components of nutrition research articles.
 The course covers literature searches, study designs, anatomy of a research paper, and common statistical terms.
 Through "hands-on" exercises, including a literature review and case studies of how nutrition-related scientific evidence is translated in press releases and social media, students will gain the skills required to translate and communicate this body of knowledge responsibly.
-Prerequisites: NUTC 0200, NUTC 0202, or a prior course in general nutrition.